-In connection with the IPO, the Company's board of directors adopted the 2021 Employee Stock Purchase Plan.
+In connection with the IPO, the Company's Board adopted the 2021 Employee Stock Purchase Plan.
 The ESPP is designed to allow eligible employees to purchase shares of our common stock, at periodic intervals, with their accumulated payroll deductions.
-The ESPP consists of two components: a Section 423 component, which is intended to qualify under Section 423 of the Internal Revenue Code (the "Code") and a non-Section 423 component, which need not qualify under Section 423 of the Code.
-The aggregate number of shares of common stock that were initially reserved for issuance under the ESPP is equal to the sum of (i) 4,500,000 shares and (ii) an annual increase on the first day of each calendar year beginning in 2022 and ending in and including 2031 equal to the lesser of (A) one percent (1%) of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year and (B) such smaller number of shares as determined by our board of directors; provided that in no event will more than 60,000,000 shares of our common stock be available for issuance under the Section 423 component of the ESPP.
-Compensation expense of \$1.5 million and \$0.1 million related to the ESPP was recognized in the statement of operations and comprehensive loss for the years ended December 31, 2022 and 2021, respectively.
+The aggregate number of shares of common stock that were initially reserved for issuance under the ESPP is equal to the sum of (i) 4,500,000 shares and (ii) an annual increase on the first day of each calendar year beginning in 2022 and ending in and including 2031 equal to the lesser of (A) one percent (1%) of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year and (B) such smaller number of shares as determined by the Board; provided that in no event will more than 60,000,000 shares of our common stock be available for issuance under the ESPP.
+Compensation expense of \$1.3 million, \$1.5 million and \$0.1 million related to the ESPP was recognized in the statements of operations and comprehensive loss for the years ended December 31, 2023, 2022 and 2021, respectively.